ZodiacXxC/K-Server/README.md

 3- open a Client-rec.py in all devies

-4- open a sender in any device and type a name of process u want kill it in all devices
+4- open a sender.py in any device and type a name of process u want kill it in all devices